Getting Home Insurance with Knob and Tube Wiring: Options & Solutions

 Secure

 Finding a standard homeowners insurance policy for a K&T home is difficult but not always impossible.
-A shrinking number of carriers may still offer coverage, typically under strict conditions.
+A shrinking pool of carriers may still consider these homes on a case-by-case basis, typically under strict conditions.

 • State Farm